 Cloud-based software as a service solutions (SaaS) have seen widespread adoption across a number of different industries.
-While Higher Education has been slower to move away from on-premise platforms, the recent transition to virtual learning as a result of the COVID-19 pandemic has led institutions to reevaluate the longevity of their technology stack.
+While higher ed has been slower to move away from on-premise platforms, the recent transition to virtual learning as a result of the COVID-19 pandemic has led institutions to reevaluate the longevity of their technology stack.

 Fewer IT Demands and Constraints on Capacity

 On-premise infrastructure and data centers require regular maintenance and upgrades in order to keep university functions running smoothly.
 These updates drain IT resources, inhibiting their reallocation to high-impact initiatives benefiting students.
 Cloud-based platforms also enable institutions to respond to change more quickly by reducing barriers to scale.
 Historically, institutions would need to invest in additional processors to service a growing student body or changing institutional needs, necessitating high-demand IT talent.
 Cloud-hosted platforms can easily support increased traffic or data storage capacity without requiring additional human capital provided by the university or college.